Thomas Watt Gregory

 Thomas Watt Gregory (November 6, 1861 – February 26, 1933) was an American politician and lawyer.
-He was a progressive and attorney who served as US Attorney General from 1914 to 1919 under US President Woodrow Wilson.
+He was a progressive and attorney who served as US Attorney General from 1914 to 1919 under US president Woodrow Wilson.

 Early life

-Gregory was born in Crawfordsville, Mississippi.
+Gregory was born in Crawfordsville, Mississippi, the son of a Confederate doctor.
 He graduated from the Webb School (Bell Buckle, Tennessee) in 1881 and Southwestern Presbyterian University, today known as Rhodes College, in 1883, and was a special student at the University of Virginia.
 Gregory entered the University of Texas at Austin in 1884 and graduated a year later with a degree in law.

 He began the practice of law in Austin in 1885 and served as a regent of the University of Texas for eight years.
 Gregory Gymnasium was named in honor of his efforts to provide an adequate exercise facility for the students and faculty of the university.
 He declined appointment as assistant attorney general of Texas in 1892 and an appointment to the state bench in 1896, but he "gained experience as a trust prosecutor as a special counsel for the state of Texas."